isocde/identity/README.md

 # identity
-Organization identity documenets, based on the online identity center at https://www.internetsociety.org/identity/
+Organization identity documents, based on documents taken from the online identity center at https://www.internetsociety.org/identity/.